Enforce Multifactor Authentication when accessing servers or containers protected by ZeroLock®.

 Day/Time

-You can specify a time range and the days for which a rule is effective.
+A time range and the days that a rule is effective can be specified.
 The rule will be effective for all days if no days are selected.

 You may optionally specify the start and end date of a rule.